maxgallo/talk-you-dont-know-mobx-state-tree/presentation.md

 Automatically derived values

 _**@Observer**_
-Subscribe to every observable in the render function
+Subscription to an observable state or computed value

 _**Reactions**_
 Side effects like updating a React component